raceintospace/raceintospace/doc/manual/manual.md

 **Third turn:**  You have money again!
 Go to Vehicle Assembly (the VAB) and Assign the mission.
 Go to R&D and research Explorer and Atlas as much as you can.
 Go to Purchasing and buy the Mercury capsule, and research it as much as you can.
 Schedule another Orbital Satellite mission.
 End turn.
 (If the launch fails and blows up the pad, you will have to pay to rebuild it; setbacks like this are just something that happens in this game.
 For purposes of this tutorial, you may quit this game and start over if you like.)

 **Fourth turn:**  Assemble the satellite.
 Research Explorer and Atlas until they're at Max R&D.  Research Mercury as much as you can.
-If your first satellite launch failed, schedule another, and so on in future turns until you succeed.
+If your first satellite launch failed, schedule another, and so on each turn until you succeed.
 End turn.

 **Fifth turn:**  Research Mercury as much as you can.
 Go to the Administration building, and click on Astronaut Recruiting.
 Select all the candidates with Capsule skills of 2 or higher.
 Go to Administration, Future Missions, and open Pad A.  If you've managed an orbital satellite, press the up arrow three times to select Unmanned Suborbital, and select the Mercury capsule.
 If not, schedule another orbital satellite.
 End turn.